-Can I Lose 15 Pounds In A Month On Keto?
+Can I Lose 15 Pounds in a Month on Keto?

 Absolutely!
 In fact, one study that focused on weight loss using Keto found that most of the people lost around 15 lbs after 4 weeks of being on the Ketogenic diet.
 Weight loss slowed down after that though.
-(Source)

 Here are some Keto tips if you’re aiming to do this.
-You may want to blend some of the tips from this article with that article.
+You may want to blend some of the tips from that article with this one.

-Can I Lose 15 Pounds In A Month While Breastfeeding?
+Can I Lose 15 Pounds in a Month While Breastfeeding?

-Losing up to 6 lbs per month is safer and more advisable (Source).
+Losing up to 6 lbs per month is safer and more advisable.
 This is because losing more weight than that may lower your milk-supply too much.

 Wait until your baby is older than 2-months so that your body can build up a good supply of breastmilk, and don’t forget that breastfeeding itself burns calories!

-Make sure to consume no less than 1500 calories per day (Source).
-Really you should aim for higher than that, but 1500 is the absolute minimum.)
+Make sure to consume no less than 1500 calories per day.
+(Really you should aim for higher than that, but 1500 is the absolute minimum.)

-As your baby gets older, decrease your calorie-intake slowly and stay hydrated so that your milk supply isn’t negatively affected while dieting.
+As your baby gets older, decrease your calorie intake slowly and stay hydrated so that your milk supply isn’t negatively affected while dieting.

-Can An Obese Person Lose 15 Pounds In A Month?
+Can an Obese Person Lose 15 Pounds in a Month?

-I know not all of us have the time (or motivation) to go to the gym or do some workouts from home, so using this easy plan can help us speed up our metabolism and see the weight loss we want quickly.
+I know not all of us have the time (nor motivation) to go to the gym or do some workouts from home, so using this easy plan can help us speed up our metabolism and see the weight loss we want quickly.

 Now It’s Your Turn!

-If you want to know how to lose 15 pounds in a month with exercise, check out these exercises to lose weight at home and integrate them into this method.
+And if you want to know how to lose 15 pounds in a month with exercise, check out these exercises to lose weight at home and integrate them into this method.